yosokus/Kyoki.OAuth2/README.rst

 ----------

 * There is a Acme.Demoapp package inside the directory Tests/lamp/
-* You can deploy a new virtualbox with vagrant with a fully FLOW3 installation with OAuth configured
+* You can deploy a new virtualbox with vagrant with a fully Flow installation with OAuth configured
 * There is an exmple OAuth client/consumer in inside the directory Tests/lamp/client